LANtastic: Overview

 Its multi-platform support allows a LANtastic client station to access any combination of Windows or DOS operating systems, and its interconnectivity allows sharing of files, printers, CD-ROMs and applications throughout an enterprise.
 LANtastic was especially popular before Windows 95 arrived with built-in networking and was nearly as popular as the market leader Novell at the time.

 The New York Times described the network, which permits machines to function both as servers and as workstations, as allowing computers "to share printers and other devices.

 History

 LANtastic was originally developed by Artisoft, Inc. in Tucson, Arizona, the first company to offer peer-to-peer networking.

 Several foreign-language versions were released in 1992.

 By mid 1994, Microsoft's Windows for Workgroups was "eating into" LANtastic's lead (as was Novell).

 Artisoft bought TeleVantage, and renamed the latter Artisoft TeleVantage.
 Artisoft subsequently bought Vertical Communications (September, 2004), and renamed itself (January, 2005) to be Vertical Communications.

 Following the release of TeleVantage, Lantastic and Artisoft's other legacy products were acquired by SpartaCom Technologies in 2000.
 SpartaCom was later acquired by PC Micro.

 LANtastic 8.01 was released in 2006.
 It can connect PCs running MS-DOS (also PC DOS) 5.0 or later and Windows 3.x up to 7 (in case of Windows XP and 7, some limitations apply).

+LANtastic is no longer supported or produced as of 2010.